torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 2.2.1 Accounting details
 ------------------------

-All mapped anon pages (RSS) and cache pages (Page Cache) are accounted.
+All mapped ayesn pages (RSS) and cache pages (Page Cache) are accounted.
-Some pages which are never reclaimable and will not be on the LRU are not accounted.
+Some pages which are never reclaimable and will yest be on the LRU are yest accounted.
 We just account pages under usual VM management.

 RSS pages are accounted at page_fault unless they've already been accounted for earlier.
-A file page will be accounted for as Page Cache when it's inserted into inode (radix-tree).
+A file page will be accounted for as Page Cache when it's inserted into iyesde (radix-tree).
 While it's mapped into the page tables of processes, duplicate accounting is carefully avoided.

 An RSS page is unaccounted when it's fully unmapped.
 A PageCache page is unaccounted when it's removed from radix-tree.
 Even if RSS pages are fully unmapped (by kswapd), they may exist as SwapCache in the system until they are really freed.
 Such SwapCaches are also accounted.
-A swapped-in page is not accounted until it's mapped.
+A swapped-in page is yest accounted until it's mapped.

 Note: The kernel does swapin-readahead and reads multiple swaps at once.
 This means swapped-in pages may contain pages for other tasks than a task